 Lithuania: U.S. citizens and foreign investors report difficulties in obtaining and renewing residency permits.
-U.S. citizens can stay in Lithuania no more than 90 days without a visa, and no more than 180 days during a single calendar year, with those who stay longer facing fines and deportation.
 In principle, Lithuanian embassies abroad are able to initiate the application process for residency permits, but in practice, U.S. citizens only are able to begin the residency permit process upon arrival in Lithuania.
 Decisions by the Migration Office regarding the issuance of residency permits can take up to six months.
 Non-Lithuanians are generally not able to buy agricultural or forestry land.
 As part of its EU accession agreement, the Lithuanian government was required to eliminate this restriction by 2011.
 However, that year the government successfully negotiated with the EU to postpone the removal of the restriction until 2014.